 Best Overall: Naturopathica Sweet Birch Magnesium Bath Flakes

-Magnesium, a mineral hailed for its therapeutic benefits, and sweet birch is valued by Native Americans for their pain-relieving qualities, which are what make these bath flakes so effective at combating sore muscles, cramps, and stiffness.
+Magnesium, a mineral hailed for its therapeutic benefits, and sweet birch, traditionally valued by Native Americans, are both prized for their pain-relieving qualities, which are what make these bath flakes so effective at combating sore muscles, cramps, and stiffness.
 After a 30-minute soak, I was pleasantly surprised to find the pain-relieving benefits lasted well into the evening.
 Not to mention, when dissolved in hot water, this soak emits an earthy smell with a hint of sweetness.

 Best Budget: Captain Blankenship Bath Salts